KaosesBanerlord/KaosesTweaks/ReadMe.md

 ## Todo
-- is CalculateEliteMilitiaSpawnChance suppose to be flat rate or added to base calculation in BTSettlementMilitiaModel
+- is CalculateEliteMilitiaSpawnChance suppose to be flat rate or added to base calculation in BTSettlementMilitiaModel -Could we possibly get a seperate section for AI and Player on the experience boosts?

 ### ToDo-List BT:
 - militia hard cap and settings for villages